samiMazari/TSA-Claims-SAS/README.md

 ## Results
 The analysis results include:
-1. **Visualizations**: Age histogram, bar charts for gender and survival.
+1. **Visualizations**: histogram for Distribution of incident_Date.
-2. **Cleaned data**: Exported `titanic_clean.csv` file.
+2. **Cleaned data**: Exported `CleanClaims.csv` file.
 3. **Key insights**:
-   - Women had a higher survival probability than men.
-   - First-class passengers had a greater survival rate.
+   - 4241 date issues are in the overall data.
+   - How many claims per year of Incident_Date are in the overall data , include a plot (Histogram).
+3. **Analysis for California**:
+    - The frequency values for Claim_Type for California.
+    - The frequency values for Claim_Site for California.
+    - The frequency values for Disposition for California.
+    - The mean, minimum, maximum, and sum of Close_Amount for California?
+Round to the nearest integer.

 ## About
-This project is an example implementation of data science fundamentals using SAS Studio.
+Thank you .